–

 With the participation of vocal ensemble Les filles de l’île

-Anne-Marie Beaudette, direction
+Anne-Marie Beaudette, conductor